 Mirena is a hormonal intrauterine device (IUD) that's inserted into the uterus for long-term birth control (contraception).
 A T-shaped plastic frame that releases a type of progestin, Mirena thickens the cervical mucus to prevent sperm from reaching or fertilizing an egg.
 Mirena also thins the lining of the uterus and partially suppresses ovulation.

-Mirena is the only hormonal IUD that has Food and Drug Administration (FDA) approval.
+Mirena is one of two hormonal IUDs with Food and Drug Administration approval.
+The other is Skyla, which prevents pregnancy for up to three years.
 Mirena prevents pregnancy for up to five years after insertion.

 - Can remain in place for up to five years